Nithin745/arch-install/README.md

 KEYMAP="us"
 TARGET_DISK="sda"  # or nvme0n1, etc.
 FILESYSTEM="btrfs"  # or "ext4" (default) - btrfs enables Timeshift snapshots
+KERNEL="stable"     # or "lts" - Long Term Support kernel for more stability
 ```

+**Notes:**
-**Note:** If you choose `btrfs`, the installation will set up a Timeshift-compatible subvolume layout for easy system snapshots and rollbacks.
+- If you choose `btrfs`, the installation will set up a Timeshift-compatible subvolume layout for easy system snapshots and rollbacks.
+- If you choose `lts` kernel, you'll get longer security support and more stability, but with slightly older features.

 ### 4. Run Base Installation